Four killed in latest US attack on alleged drug-smuggling boat in Caribbean

 No further details were provided to identify which “terrorist organisation” was involved, or who was on board the vessel.

-As has been its custom, Southern Command attached a brief, 15-second aerial video of the attack alongside its statement, showing a narrow boat bursting into flames.
+As has been its custom, SOUTHCOM attached a brief, 15-second aerial video of the attack alongside its statement, showing a narrow boat bursting into flames.

 The administration of President Donald Trump has repeatedly argued that lethal tactics are necessary to stop drug trafficking into the US.